sdirishguy/mcp_server_project/README.md

 # MCP Server Project

-A **Model Context Protocol (MCP) Server** for secure, programmable agent tools over HTTP, built with Python 3.12, FastMCP, and Starlette/FastAPI.
+A **production-ready Model Context Protocol (MCP) Server** for secure, programmable agent tools over HTTP, built with Python 3.12, FastMCP, and Starlette/FastAPI.

 Ideal for orchestrating local or remote AI agent workflows, automating file and shell operations, and integrating with LLM APIs.